jordanfb/PicoCADToolKit/README_FOR_PICOTOOLKIT.txt

 MAKE A BACKUP!
 Again, this menu is divided into a header, several tabs, and a back button to return to the main tool menu.

-The header has several shared pieces of information:
-1) The "Selected Mesh" i.e. which mesh to apply the operations to!
+The header is pretty simple, composed of only a dropdown menu to choose the "Selected Mesh" i.e. which mesh to apply the operations to!
 This is a dropdown menu to select either All Meshes or a specific mesh.
 Some operations will require a specific mesh selected, but most will work on all meshes if you let it!
-2) A reference image to the coordinate system in picoCAD.
-There is no visual way to tell which direction is which in picoCAD, nor does there really need to be!
-However, some of these mesh operations require specific directions or values, so this image is here to let you decide how to move things.
-Click on the image to see a full screen version of the image, and click on that to close it.

 Next we reach the mesh editing tabs!
 Mesh editing is divided up into three categories: General, Merging, and Origin Editing.